pineapplemachine/PyDwarf/docs/scripts.md

 ## pineapple.subplants

+Subterranean Plants Grow Year-Round.
 Created by Sophie Kirschner.

 Makes all subterranean plants grow year-round.

 ## pineapple.useablemats

+Craft With Scales, Feathers, and Chitin.
 Created by Sophie Kirschner.

 Causes scales, feathers, and chitin to become useful for crafting.
 Inspired by/stolen from Rubble's Usable Scale/Feathers/Chitin fixes.